All you need to get going with StarTran Online

 Student Version CAT Software

-There are only three free student CAT softwares right now: Apeiron, Plover, and DigitalCAT.
-CaseCatalyst student version is $345 or $10 per month, Eclipse CAT student version is $499, and StenoCAT 32 is $99 per year.
-Though we may be able to help you, especially with Case Catalyst, and we supply you with the StarTran CAT dictionary used in conjunction with any CAT software, StarTran Online does not specifically teach how to use CAT software.
+There are only two free student CAT softwares right now: Plover, an open source translation software that works with any editing program, such as Microsoft Word; and DigitalCAT.
+Apeiron student software is $300, but comes as a free download with some of the StenoWorks student machines.
+CaseCatalyst student version is $345 or $10 per month, Eclipse student version is $499, and StenoCAT 32 is $99 per year.
+Though we may be able to help you, especially with Case Catalyst, and we will supply you with the StarTran CAT dictionary used in conjunction with any CAT software, StarTran Online does not specifically teach how to use CAT software.
 That is usually taught towards the end of or after you finish your court reporting speedbuilding.
 So if you are going paperless and screenless, you will want to familiarize yourself with just the very basics of your CAT software in order to get the benefits of the StarTran Online program.
 We also have instruction manuals for most of the CAT systems.

 You may use a laptop or desktop.
 Bear in mind that most CAT systems are Windows based.
 Our theory program does not require a high-end computer, but you should be familiar with the basics of your system.
 For most of your practice activities, the smaller screens on a tablet or phone will not be appropriate, so we don’t recommend you try to complete the course using those devices